 The book of the poem, Sometimes a Wild God, has gone on sale in the Hedgespoken Press online shop.

 Very soon, we’ll be putting these beautiful books for sale in our online shop – here’s some previews and a link to the shop…

 Two massive events are making waves in my soul’s world.
 One is a joyous thing.
 The other is a strong thing and a painful thing, and one of which it is hard to write.

 So.
 It feels like we’ve entered another phase of this strange and befuddling funding journey – we’re not on the lamplit path to the home-springs yet, at all: we’re still traversing the rocky chasms of uncertainty and the vine-thick forests of hopefulness.
 We have only three weeks left to raise another…

-If you’ve been in some kind of slumber recently, or you wandered off into a darkened room and forgot how to get out, or if you’ve foregone the dubious pleasures of the dreaded facebook and twitter, then you may have missed the fact that Rima and I have been hatching an exciting plan…
+If you’ve been in some kind of slumber recently, or you wandered off into a darkened room and forgot how to get out, you may have missed the fact that Rima and I have been hatching a plan…

 Hedgespoken – a vehicle for the imagination: a travelling off-grid theatre truck, and our new home